France with Kids: Hidden Gems for Unforgettable Family Adventures

 Resources for Planning Your Cycling Trip

-Planning a cycling holiday might seem daunting, but France makes it easier with resources like France Velotourism.
-This website is a goldmine of information, offering route suggestions, maps, and tips for all levels of cyclists.
+Planning a cycling holiday might seem daunting.
+But France makes it easier with resources like France Velotourism.
+This website is a goldmine of information, offering route suggestions, maps, and tips for cyclists of all levels.
 You can filter routes by difficulty, duration, and even theme.
 It’s how we found many of our favorite green ways.
 Don’t forget to check the France Velotourism website for inspiration and practical planning tools.
 It really helps to have a good overview of the different options available across the country.

 - France Velotourism: Your go-to for route planning and inspiration.